network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

     └── tests               # your test bundles
         └── test-definition-ping.yaml

 NOTE: If you already have an existing nornir configuration including an inventory you do not need to copy it into your NUTS test setup.
-Instead you can directly refer to it `when executing the tests`__.
+Instead, you can directly refer to it `when executing the tests`__.

 __ customInventory_

 1. Network Inventory
 --------------------

-You must provide information on your network configuration so that nuts can actually interact with it.
-Currently, NUTS uses a `nornir inventory <https://nornir.readthedocs.io/en/latest/tutorial/inventory.html>`__ and ``nr-config.yaml`` which uses that inventory.
+You must provide information on your network configuration so that nuts can interact with it.
+Currently, the implemented test cases in NUTS use `nornir <https://nornir.readthedocs.io/en/latest/>`__ and a config file ``nr-config.yaml`` (default) which provides the inventory.

-A sample ``hosts.yaml`` might look like this:
+A sample ``hosts.yaml`` (Nornir SampleInventory) might look like this:

 .. code:: yaml